Spend the day with Dave Obee!

 2620 – 32 Avenue NE, Calgary

-Dave Obee is an internationally-known, award-winning journalist, author, speaker, teacher and genealogical researcher.
+Dave Obee is an award-winning journalist, author, speaker and genealogical researcher.
 He has written a dozen books and given more than 400 presentations at conferences and seminars in Canada and the United States.
-He is Editor in Chief of the Times Colonist in Victoria, British Columbia, a columnist for Internet Genealogy magazine and a regular contributor to other family history publications such as Family Chronicle, Canada’s History and Your Family Tree magazines.
+He is Editor in Chief of the Times Colonist in Victoria BC and writes for several genealogical publications.
+Dave's website may be found at www.daveobee.com.

 - 8:00 – 8:45, Registration